Claims Manager, Insurance Salary

 Popular Skills for Claims Manager, Insurance

 Insurance Claims Managers who responded to the survey indicated only a few skills that they use on the job.
 Most notably, skills in People Management, Claim Handling, Negotiation, and Insurance are correlated to pay that is above average.
-Project Management, on the other hand, is typically associated with much lower pay.
+Project Management and Insurance, on the other hand, are typically associated with much lower pay.
 It is often found that people who know Claim Handling are also skilled in People Management.

 Pay by Experience Level for Claims Manager, Insurance